-In fact, it's coming to each and every PlayStation 4 via a firmware update out next week.
+In fact, it's already out to each and every PlayStation 4 via a firmware update.
 So yes, the three-year-old PS4 you bought back at launch will have HDR support in a week - you'll just need the right kind of TV to take advantage of it.

 Talk about a slap in the face to Microsoft, which just introduced the Xbox One S with HDR support while the original Xbox One isn't slated to get it.
 Still, that means that HDR won't be an exclusive perk to the Pro, and you'll still get the benefits on an older PS4.

 Sony says that the PlayStation VR will benefit significantly from the PlayStation 4 Pro, allowing games to run at higher and smoother frame rates, as well as with more details packed within their immersive worlds.
 We've already seen this one in action and its fantastic.

 All of that is super critical for virtual reality.
 While we expect that PSVR games will look pretty good and run solidly well with the standard PS4, frame rate stability is absolutely crucial to enjoying VR and not getting sick in the process.
 Boosting the frame rate and enhancing the visual experience will be felt very strongly in VR – perhaps even more so than on your TV.

 And it may put the PlayStation VR experience closer to that of the HTC Vive and Oculus Rift, both of which require high-end gaming PCs, and make it easier for developers to port over their PC VR games with fewer sacrifices.

 YES!
 SHARE AND STREAM BETTER